Berke: Assuming the Golden Horde

 When Batu died in 1255, he was briefly succeeded by his sons Sartaq Khan and Ulaghchi, before Berke assumed leadership in 1257.
 He was an able ruler and succeeded in maintaining and stabilizing the Golden Horde, the western khanate of the Mongol Empire.
-During his government, the Mongols finally defeated the rebellion of Danylo of Halych and made a second attack against Poland and Lithuania, led by general Burundai (Lublin, Zawichost, Sandomierz, Kraków and Bytom were plundered) in 1259.
+During his government, the Mongols finally defeated the rebellion of Daniel of Galicia and made a second attack against Poland and Lithuania, led by general Burundai (Lublin, Zawichost, Sandomierz, Kraków and Bytom were plundered) in 1259.
 Also in 1265 there was a raid against Bulgaria and Byzantine Thrace.
 Michael of the Byzantine Empire also sent much valuable fabric to the Golden Horde as a tribute thereafter.

-Berke-Hulagu War
+Berke–Hulagu War

 Berke became a devout Muslim.
 His conversion resulted in the Blue Horde becoming predominantly Muslim, although there were still animists and Buddhists among them.
 Berke was angered by Hulagu's destruction of Baghdad and was determined to deal with Hulagu Khan, who had murdered the Caliph Al-Musta'sim, and whose territorial ambitions in Syria and Egypt threatened Berke's fellow Muslims.

-In the meantime, the Ilkhanates led by Kitbuqa had fallen out with the crusaders holding the coast of Palestine, and the Mamluks had secured a pact of neutrality with them, passing through their territory, and destroying the Ilkhanate army at the Battle of Ain Jalut.
+In the meantime, the Ilkhanids led by Kitbuqa had fallen out with the crusaders holding the coast of Palestine, and the Mamluks had secured a pact of neutrality with them, passing through their territory, and defeating the Ilkhanate army at the Battle of Ain Jalut.
 Kitbuqa was killed.
 Palestine and Syria were regained, the border remaining the Tigris for the duration of Hulagu's dynasty.
 Berke's vow of vengeance against Hulagu had to wait until the latter's return to his lands after the death of Möngke Khan.

 Hulagu returned to his lands by 1262, but instead of being able to avenge his defeats, was drawn into civil war with Berke and the Blue Horde.
 Berke Khan had promised such a defeat in his rage after Hulagu's sack of Baghdad.

 Muslim historian Rashid-al-Din Hamadani quoted Berke Khan as telling his Mongols and Muslim subjects, in protest at the attack on Baghdad: